-Throughout the year there is stream of hungry mouths looking to take more than a bite from our plants.
+Throughout each year there is stream of hungry mouths looking to take more than a bite from our plants.
+Not happy to live on the rich organic matter that forms our garden, little eyes drift toward our cholicest seedlings.

 The good news is that one trap design lures and catches many bugs whether they be Slugs and Snails in Winter or Earwigs in Summer.
 All you need to do is change the bait.